ZHZ117/GameplayProgramming/PeerReview/PeerReview-Exercise3.md

 ___
 #### Justification #####
-Write justification here.
+The stage1.2 is well implemented， the watcher checks the color every 1 sec.

 ___
 ### Stage 2.1 ###

-- [ ] Perfect
+- [X] Perfect
 - [ ] Great
 - [ ] Good
 - [ ] Satisfactory